Most people start email marketing with the right goals in mind.

 People fail at email marketing because they don’t have a plan.

-An email marketing plan helps you stay focused, motivated, and accountable.
+An email marketing campaign plan helps you stay focused, motivated, and accountable.

-This means you never have to wonder what and when you’re going to send.
+This means you never have to wonder what and when you’re going to send emails and you can make the most of each email address on your list.

-If you need a little help getting started, we’re here with the tools you need to plan your email marketing strategy in 15 minutes or less.
+If are not an advanced marketer and you need a little help getting started on your campaigns, we’re here with the tools you need to plan your email marketing strategy in 15 minutes or less.

 Ready to get started?